bpg0x03/GoatYak/README.md

 ### models/Post.js
  The databasing schema and model for interacting with mongo

+ ### models/User.js
+ The databasing schema and model for user objects.
+Will contain UID, server issued secret, and last updated time.
+Old users will be pruned, Users won't be able to post too

+### controllers/User.js
+Functions for interacting with users db\
+`usercontroller.getUser(msg, socket)`\
+msg = { uid: String, nonce: String }

 ### controllers/Post.js
 Functions for interacting with the database and request/response\
 Prototypes/parameter expectations:\